neonmik/Wave-Machine-Firmware/README.md

     - Firmware upgrade procedure (hold reset button and connect to PC/Mac, drag and drop firmware) - Need to have a different name come up

-    - Add a paraphonic filter for MOD and possibly wave or future Filter - could be done similar to mod with adjustable ADSR, just need to reconfigure UI layout really...

     - Add double oscillators per voice (can be done currently, but can only be set inside of software and use one of the pre built waves (sine/square/triangle)).